Back to Contents...

 [See the related historical notes in the GRC-109 section.]

 The introduction date of the RS-1 is about 1950, with development work done in 1948 and 1949.
+At the end of 1950, the RS-1 was known to field operatives, but was often not available yet [ref 141, ref 145].
 As for dating any particular piece of extant equipment, only the tubes have date codes (sometimes), but it is often uncertain if the tubes are originals.
 No early-production RS-1 units have been seen with tubes that are likely to be originals; but some late-production RT-3's appear to have never been used, so the tubes in them are probably the originals.

 The CIA used the RS-1 extensively in S.E.
 Asia, Bulgaria, and Albania; and there are documented uses of the RS-1 also in Vietnam, Tibet, and Cuba (and probably many other places).
 [Ref.
 27] One story that mentions RS-1 use in the field is found on the www.chushigangdruk.org web site, in an article titled "Escape of His Holiness", regarding the escape of the Dalai Lama to India in 1959.
 An excerpt from that account (thanks to Bill Strangfeld for finding this reference):